Rulebook (17th Edition)

 Due to activation conditions on abilities and the nature of how counters work, it is possible for multiple players to simultaneously be able to perform certain actions.
 Chains exist to clarify what exactly happens in these situations.

-The following actions are all chaining actions, meaning they can start or respond to a chain:
+The following actions are all chaining actions, meaning they start or respond to a chain:

 - Activating a minion's ability whose activation condition is met.